kayabaNerve/full-chain-membership-proofs/crypto/bulletproofs-plus/README.md

 Several optimizations are possible, such as:

 - Implementation of a proper vector commitment scheme
-- Removal of `Circuit::prove` and `Circuit::verify` for simply `Circuit::compile`
-- Post-processing of gates/constraints in `Circuit::compile`
 - Reduction of the amount of `clone`s

 This library uses asserts instead of `Result`.
 It also has extraneous asserts